An in situ measurement of the radio-frequency attenuation in ice at Summit Station, Greenland: Discussion and Summary

+We also took data in a similar experimental configuration with Seavey broadband quad-ridged horn antennas from Antenna Research Associates\footnote{www.ara-inc.com} that are sensitive between 200-1200~MHz.
+The experimental setup that we used for these higher frequencies did not have enough sensitivity make a direct measurement at 300~MHz due to a smaller antenna effective area and less power in the broadband high-voltage pulser.
+However, as a consistency check, we can place an upper limit on the depth-averaged attenuation length at 300~MHz from the higher-frequency data.
+Following the same procedure outlined previously, but at 300~MHz, we calculate that our system was sensitive to a depth-averaged attenuation length of 1100~m or longer at 300~MHz.
+Applying the frequency extrapolation described in this Section to the measured depth-averaged attenuation length \mbox{$\langle L_\alpha \rangle$ of $947^{+92}_{-85}$~m} at 75~MHz yields a depth-averaged attenutation length at 300~MHz of $823^{+189}_{-209}$~m, consistent with our directly-derived upper limit.

-We directly compare the results of our measurement of the field attenuation length at Summit Station in the top 1500~m at 300~MHz of $1022^{+230}_{-253}$~m with other \emph{in situ} measurements of radio attenuation at possible sites for neutrino detectors.
+We compare the results of our measurement and extrapolation of the field attenuation length at Summit Station in the top 1500~m at 300~MHz of $1022^{+230}_{-253}$~m with other \emph{in situ} measurements of radio attenuation at possible sites for neutrino detectors.
+For deep sites, we follow the convention established by~\cite{ara} and compare the attenuation length in the top 1500~m of the ice, since that is where the vast majority of neutrino events that a surface or sub-surface detector occur.
+For the site on the Ross Ice Shelf, we use the depth-averaged attenuation length, since the total depth of the ice is much less than 1500~m.
 At 300 MHz, the radio attenuation length measured on the Ross Ice Shelf~\citep{barrella} is $\langle L_\alpha \rangle =411$~m with an experimental uncertainty of about 40~m averaged over all depths for the 578~m thick ice.
+This measurement has been redone recently, with a consistent result~\citep{newArianna}.
 The attenuation length at the South Pole has been measured to be $\langle L_\alpha \rangle =1660^{+255}_{-120}$~m for the top 1500~m~\citep{ara}.
 The longer attenuation length at the South Pole in the upper 1500~m compared to Summit Station can mainly be attributed to the fact that the ice is colder in the upper 1500~m ($\sim-50^\circ$C at the South Pole compared to $\sim-30^\circ$C at the Summit Station site).
-Our measurement of radio-frequency attenuation length at Summit Station is consistent to within 25\% with the prediction that we can make using the previously measured South Pole attenuation length~\citep{ara}, accounting for the difference in temperature profiles between the South Pole and Summit Station and assuming the relationship between attenuation length and temperature as described above and from~\cite{bogorodsky}.

-Figure~\ref{fig:eloss} shows the electric field loss as a function of radio propagation distance through ice at candidate sites for neutrino detectors (the Ross Ice Shelf, the South Pole, and Summit Station), including both the $1/r$ geometric factor and the measured attenuation length at each site.
-For neutrino events, which typically occur hundreds of meters from the detector, the loss seen through the ice at Summit Station is comparable to the loss seen through the ice at South Pole, and is much less than at the Ross Ice Shelf.